shobhit45/expense-tracker/README.md

 # Expense Tracker

-This is an enhanced Expense Tracker React app (local-only, uses localStorage).
-Changes made include:
+This is an Expense Tracker React app (local-only, uses localStorage) :

 - Category and date support for transactions
 - Distinct Income / Expense types (amounts entered as positive numbers)